While I usually make cakes, everyone needs a go-to vanilla cupcake recipe. Or to be more specific, a moist vanilla cupcake recipe with oil!!

 While we’re on the topic of flavors, if you’re more of a chocolate person, I highly recommend my moist chocolate cupcake recipe.
 It also comes together in one bowl, and is packed with chocolate flavor.

-What Makes This Moist Vanilla Cupcake Recipe So Good
+What Makes This Vanilla Cupcake Recipe Made with Oil So Good

 A notable ingredient in this moist vanilla cupcake recipe?
 It uses BUTTERMILK!
 I don’t know what is is, but I’m absolutely crazy about buttermilk.